North Coast 500: 29+ Things to Know Before You Go

 You won’t be surprised to hear this but gas/petrol is expensive in the Highlands so ensure you fill up in Inverness.

-It is best to use a petrol/gas station whenever you are half full to avoid any awkward breakdowns.
+Using a petrol/gas station whenever you are half full is best to avoid any awkward breakdowns.

 Unlike in our cities, petrol stations are not open 24/7.